Flower

 Sunlight

-Prefers bright, sunny locations.
-Ample sunlight enhances the berries’ vibrant coloration.
+Prefers bright locations.
+Adequate sunlight is essential for vivid berry coloration.
 In summer, provide partial shade to prevent leaf scorch.

 Watering

-Water thoroughly when the topsoil is dry, ensuring good drainage to avoid waterlogging.
+Water thoroughly when the surface soil dries, but ensure good drainage to avoid excess moisture.
 Reduce watering during winter.

 Soil

-Requires well-draining soil.
-Mixing perlite or sand into regular potting soil improves drainage.
+Requires well-drained soil.
+Mixing perlite or river sand into regular potting soil improves drainage.

 Pruning